kresnandika/Bank-Customer-Churn-Prediction/README.md

 Attrition_Flag: Internal event (customer activity) variable - if the account is closed then 1(Attrited Customer) else 0(Existing Customer)

 # Exploring the Data

-After i'm exploring and visualize the data, we can conclude :
+After we're exploring and visualize the data, we can conclude :

 - The customer gender is almost even, 30% college graduates with half being either Highschool graduates, unkown, or uneducated.
 The remaining 40% are either current college students,or grad students.
 - Almost half are married, 38% single, and the remaining 12 are divorced or unkown.
 35% of customers make less than $40k per year which is near the poverty threshold.
 The rest are more evenly spaced out.
 93% of customers choose the cheapest card option (likely the lowest interest rate) with a tiny portion choosing the more expensive cards